valhuber/ApiLogicServer/api_logic_server_cli/docs/Data-Model-Multi.md

     * Note the shorthand for sqlite versions of `todo`, `classicmodels`, `chinook`.
 These are included in the install.
 3. The `bind_databases.py` file is created to bind the table to the database via its `bind-key`

+&nbsp;

+## API support

+Tables in your new databases are available through swagger.

+&nbsp;

+## Admin support

+An admin app is built for the table in your new database.
+Access it via a url that prefixes the `bind-key`, such as `http://localhost:5656/admin/Todo_admin`.